lucy850/PETCOIN_WCHL_PROJECT1/README.md

 - [Motoko Language Quick Reference](https://internetcomputer.org/docs/current/motoko/main/language-manual)

 ## Running the project locally
+To run this project, you must use Linux or WSL2 on Windows.
+The DFINITY SDK and Motoko canisters are optimized for Linux environments.
+Running on pure Windows or macOS may cause errors.
 If you want to start working on your project right away, you might want to try the following commands:

 1. Installation and Setup
 First, make sure you have the DFINITY SDK and Node.js installed.